danielzanelli/Portfolio/Desktop Apps/Calculator/README.md

 ## Executable Compilation

-1. Ceate a new virtual environment in the src folder with 'python -m venv myenv'.
+1. Ceate a new virtual environment in the src folder with `python -m venv myenv`.
-2. Activate the environment with 'myenv\Scripts\activate.bat' for Windows or 'source myenv/bin/activate' for MacOS/Linux.
+2. Activate the environment with `myenv\Scripts\activate.bat` for Windows or `source myenv/bin/activate` for MacOS/Linux.
-3. Install the required packages with 'pip install pyside6 pyinstaller'
+3. Install the required packages with `pip install pyside6 pyinstaller`
-4. Compile into an executable using 'pyinstaller calculator.spec'
+4. Compile into an executable using `pyinstaller calculator.spec`

 The spec file in this project contains the build configuration.
-The final executable will be in the resulting 'dist' folder.
+The final executable will be in the resulting `dist` folder.

 ## Usage